Igal-Lankri/cloudride-project/README.md

 # Cloudride Challenge - Igal Lankri

-Hi Shuki Danit and Segev!
+Hi Shuki, Danit and Segev!
 This is my submission for the technical home assignment.
 I've built a fully automated, containerized environment on AWS using Terraform and GitHub Actions.

 ## 🛠 What's in the box?